For future and (ex-) participants in HOVON trials.

 What if you have any questions or complaints?

 If you have any questions or complaints about the processing of your personal data, we advise you initially to contact the contact persons of your own hospital in which you are participating or have participated in the trial.
-You may, for example, ask your question by telephone or pose it during your next visit to the hospital.
 You can also contact the Data Protection Officer of the hospital in which you are participating, have participated or will participate in the study or the Dutch Personal Data Authority.

 For extensive, more general information about the GDPR and your rights, we advise you to consult the Dutch Personal Data Authority website.
 You can access this website via the following link: https://autoriteitpersoonsgegevens.nl/nl/onderwerpen/avg-europese-privacywetgeving/algemene-informatie-avg